peter-can-write/clang-notes/libclang.md

 that we can query and manipulate.

 The most important attribute of the `TranslationUnit` is its `cursor`.
-A cursor is basically a pointer/iterator that points to some node in a parsed AST.
-It basically abstracts away the differences between entities in the AST (`Decl` vs `Expr` vs `Type`) and provides a unified interface to manipulating the AST.
+A cursor is a pointer/iterator that points to some node in an AST.
+It abstracts away the differences between entities in the AST (`Decl` vs `Expr` vs `Type`) and provides a *unified interface to manipulating the AST*.

 The most interesting attributes of a cursor are: